Croydon power stations: Technical specification

-By 1963–64 the B station had 4 × 52.5 MW generators.
+By 1963–64, the B station had 4 × 52.5 MW Metropolitan-Vickers generators.
 The steam capacity of the boilers was 2,560,000 lb/hr (322.6 kg/s).
-Steam conditions at the turbine stop valve were 600 psi (41.4 bar) and 454 °C. In 1963-64 the overall thermal efficiency of the B station was 24.58 per cent.
+Steam conditions at the turbine stop valve were 600 psi (41.4 bar) and 454 °C. In 1963-64, the overall thermal efficiency of the B station was 24.58 per cent.

 The two gas turbines were each powered by four Bristol-Siddeley Olympus jet engines.
-These provided a high pressure gas blast which drove the turbines attached to a Parsons 70 MW, 11kV alternator.
+These provided a high pressure gas blast which drove the turbines attached to a Parsons 70 MW, 11 kV alternator.

 Electricity output from Croydon B power station during its final years of operation was as follows.

-Croydon B annual electricity output GWh.Electricity output from Croydon B Gas Turbine plant was as follows.
+Electricity output from Croydon B Gas Turbine plant was as follows.

-Croydon B Gas Turbine plant annual electricity output GWh.

 Gas-fired station

 The industry had been privatised in 1989, and in 1999 the secretary of state for trade and industry, Stephen Byers declined to object to a gas-fired power station at Croydon, stating diversity and security needs.
 At just under 50MW formal consent under section 36 of the Electricity Act 1989 was not required.
 It was built on part of the old gasworks site, near today’s Waddon Marsh tram-stop that had become British Gas property.

 The gas turbine station started operation in 2005.
 It was owned by Rolls-Royce Power Developments Ltd and was initially operated by Rolls-Royce Energy.
 It consists of an open cycle gas turbine (OCGT), a Rolls-Royce Trent engine, and generates 50 MW of electricity.
 The engine operates on gas at a pressure of 19 bar; the thermal efficiency is about 36 per cent.
 The machine is used at peak time of demand and runs less than 1000 hours per annum.
-In 2020 the Environment Agency limited the OCGT to an average of less than 1,500 hours per annum over a rolling 5 year period, and no more than 2,250 in a single year.
+In 2020, the Environment Agency limited the OCGT to an average of less than 1,500 hours per annum over a rolling 5 year period, and no more than 2,250 in a single year.

-In 2009 there was a proposal to use the waste heat from the gas turbine exhaust gases to operate a 35 MW combined heat and power (CHP) system delivering hot water to a district heating system.
+In 2009, there was a proposal to use the waste heat from the gas turbine exhaust gases to operate a 35 MW combined heat and power (CHP) system delivering hot water to a district heating system.
 This would be achieved by taking heat from the exhaust gases at 444 °C and cooling them to 180 °C, using a finned tube heat exchanger.

-In 2019 Rockwell Capital announced that it had acquired 100% of White Tower Energy, formerly Rolls-Royce Power Developments Ltd including its 5 natural gas power stations.
-As of 2020 the gas turbine station is being operated by RWE on behalf of its customer.
+In 2019, Rockwell Capital announced that it had acquired 100% of White Tower Energy, formerly Rolls-Royce Power Developments Ltd including its 5 natural gas power stations.
+As of 2020, the gas turbine station is being operated by RWE on behalf of its customer.